Information about kidnapping

 How many Britons are kidnapped overseas each year?

 There is no definitive data set for kidnapping.
-Statistics are held by the UK government and by private security companies handling the negotiation for the release of Britons overseas.
-These figures are not released publicly.
+Statistics are held by governments and law enforcement as well as by private business risk consultancies.
+Their figures are not generally released publicly.

-Britons – like most westerners – are kidnapped for a variety of reasons.
-Some are kidnapped by terrorist groups, others by criminal gangs.
-Criminals are looking to extort money.
-Terrorists might be looking for money, the exchange of prisoners, a change in policy or to gain propaganda.
+People are kidnapped for a variety of reasons.
+The vast majority of kidnaps are carried out by criminal groups motivated by financial gain.
+However, militants and terrorist groups also use kidnapping as a tactic.
+They usually have a broader agenda and might be looking for money, the exchange of prisoners, a change in policy or to gain propaganda.
 The motives vary from group to group, place to place and over time.

 What kinds of people are taken?

-There are many different kinds of people who find themselves taken hostage.
-Some are business people overseas on work assignments – they might be engineers in the oil and gas industry working in Iraq or accountants conducting an audit of their clients in Mexico or Pakistan.
+There are many different kinds of people who find themselves taken hostage whilst away from their home country.
+Some are business people on work assignments abroad– they might be engineers in the oil and gas industry working in Iraq or accountants conducting an audit of their clients in Mexico or Pakistan.
 Some are journalists and aid workers, operating in some of the more dangerous parts of the world, like Syria, Yemen or Mali.
-Others are tourists who find themselves in the wrong place at the wrong time, in countries like Kenya.
+Others are tourists who find themselves in the wrong place at the wrong time, in countries like Kenya or the DRC.
+Still others may be dual nationals who have gone to, for example, Nigeria to visit relatives and have been targeted because the kidnappers identify them as being wealthy or as having wealthy family connections in their country of residence (e.g. the UK).

 How long are they held for?